Azure/azure-sdk-for-net/sdk/documenttranslation/Azure.AI.DocumentTranslation/README.md

 For more information about creating the resource or how to get the location and sku information see [here][cognitive_resource_cli].

 ### Authenticate the client
 In order to interact with the Document Translation service, you'll need to create an instance of the [DocumentTranslationClient][documenttranslation_client_class] class.
-You will need an **endpoint**, and either an **API key** or ``TokenCredential`` to instantiate a client object.
+You will need an **endpoint**, and an **API key** to instantiate a client object.
 For more information regarding authenticating with cognitive services, see [Authenticate requests to Azure Cognitive Services][cognitive_auth].

 #### Get API Key
 You can get the `endpoint` and `API key` from the Cognitive Services resource or Translator resource information in the [Azure Portal][azure_portal].